Mary Pole Stuart1

 Rt.
 Hon.
 Sir George Hamilton Seymour was born on 21 September 1797.2 He was the son of Lord George Seymour and Isabella Hamilton.2 He married Hon.
 Gertrude Trevor, daughter of General Henry Otway Trevor, 21st Lord Dacre and Pyne Crosbie, on 21 July 1831.2 He died on 2 February 1880 at age 82.2

-He held the office of Envoy Extraordinary and Minister Plenipotentiary to Austria.2 He was invested as a Knight Grand Cross, Hanoverian Order (G.C.H.).2 He was invested as a Privy Counsellor (P.C.).2 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).3
+He held the office of Envoy Extraordinary and Minister Plenipotentiary to Austria.2 He was appointed Knight Grand Cross, Hanoverian Order (G.C.H.)2 He was appointed Privy Counsellor (P.C.)2 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)2

 Children of Rt.
 Hon.
 Sir George Hamilton Seymour and Hon.
 Gertrude Trevor